Korean, Edit

 ① Structure

 Zone 1.
-Periportal Zone : High oxygen saturation, gluconeogenesis, cholesterol synthesis, synthesis of elements, beta oxidation, albumin expression
+Periportal Zone: High oxygen saturation, gluconeogenesis, cholesterol synthesis, urea synthesis, beta oxidation, albumin expression

 Zone 2.
 Intermediate Zone (Midlobular Zone)

 Zone 3.
-Pericentral (Centrilobular) Zone : Process, lipid synthesis, glutamine synthesis, synthesis of bile juice, detoxification by cytochrome P450, β-catenin/Wnt signaling
+Pericentral (Centrilobular) Zone: Glycolysis, lipid synthesis, glutamine synthesis, bile juice synthesis, detoxification by cytochrome P450, β-catenin/Wnt signaling

 ② Composition